Flavio58it/lumen-sdk/protocol.md

 ## Messaging Channels and Structures

-Each Lumen robot "instance" is assigned an ID which is used as the topic/queue's routing key prefix, e.g. for `arkan`, the available topics and queues are:
+Each Lumen robot "instance" is assigned an ID which is used as the topic/queue's routing key prefix, e.g. for `arkan`, the available (Stomp) topics and queues are:

 1. `/topic/lumen.arkan.motion`
 2. `/topic/lumen.arkan.camera`
 3. `/topic/lumen.arkan.sonar`
-4. `/queue/lumen.arkan.social.expression`
+4. `/topic/lumen.arkan.social.expression`
 5. etc.

 ### /topic/lumen.AGENT_ID.motion